posts

 State of my live music system & other musings

 After some site upgrades it's become much easier for me to write posts.
-The site has better post management (for example, I can now store drafts on-site), and a better editor that uses markdown, rather than what I had before (which was a WYSIWYG editor embedded in flask admin).
-I've learned a lot building this site and it continues to be surprisingly adaptive to my needs :joy:
+The site has better post management (for example, I can now store drafts on-site), and a better editor that uses markdown, rather than what I had before (which was a WYSIWYG editor) embedded in flask admin).
+I've learned a lot building this site and it continues to be surprisingly adaptive to my needs

 Anyway, recently I did two shows.
-The first show was a new spin on material from the March show, and the second show was all new.
-But both debuted an improved live set up that I dedicated (and hope to con
+The first show was a new spin on material from the March show, and the second show was all...

-Brief unhinged speculation on SLMs
+Brief unhinged speculation on improving live setup

 I am toying with the idea of incorporating a pure data patch on a raspberry pi that will serve to replace the MIDI merge box, as well as provide potential SLMs via the USB MIDI IN port on MCL, and some kind of redirect to the MnM via MCL PORT 2.
-Control would come into the pi via USB MIDI from a MIDI controller, similar to my current system with the MiniLab.
+Control would come into the...

 Gigging and my health